turnkeylinux-apps/zurmo/README.rst

 - Zurmo configurations:

     - Installed from upstream source code to /var/www/zurmo
+    - Includes and configured to use Memcached (recommended for production).

 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on port